Chaganti-Reddy/Monkey-Detection/README.md

 </div>

 3. I used "Flask" as an API to connect the model with the web application.

 4. Check out the flask file here [app.py](app.py)

+5. Then I created a Docker image using [Dockerfile](Dockerfile) and pushed it to the Docker Hub.

+6. We can also use [Docker-compose](docker-compose.yml) to run the application.

+7. Due to errors in Credit/Debit cards or errors in AWS/Google cloud platforms i was not able to deploy the application.
 <hr/>

 # :bulb: How to Run